How to Identify and Control Gray Mold Fungus or Botrytis

 • These spots will then change color from gray to brown, eventually covering most of the leaf and causing it to wilt.
 The brown coloration is what often causes people to confuse gray mold with brown mold.

 • Under really humid conditions, grayish webbing may appear on the leaves.
-In this webbing are structures that contain fuzzy spores.
-Spores become active and are released with any activity at all.
+This webbing contains structures that contain fuzzy spores.
+Spores become active and are released with no activity at all.

 • Petals, stems, and buds can also be infected.